A Court of Thorns and Roses

-A Court of Thorns and Roses is a new adult fantasy novel series by American author Sarah J. Maas, beginning with the novel of the same name, released in May 2015.
-The story follows the journey of mortal Feyre Archeron after she is brought into the faerie lands of Prythian for murdering a faerie, and the epic love story and fierce struggle that follows after she enters the fae lands.
+A Court of Thorns and Roses is a fantasy romance series by American author Sarah J. Maas, which follows the journey of 19-year-old Feyre Archeron after she is brought into the faerie lands of Prythian.
+The first book of the series, A Court of Thorns and Roses, was released in May 2015.
+The series centers on Feyre's adventures across Prythian and the faerie courts, following the epic love story and fierce struggle that ensues after she enters the fae lands.
+The series has sold over 13 million copies.
+There are currently 5 novels in the series, and a sixth installment, confirmed by Maas, in the works.

 The series is a New York Times Best Seller and has been optioned by Hulu for a television series adaptation by Ronald D. Moore.
+Although the future of this project is unconfirmed, Variety magazine reported that the project was still in development at Hulu, the development just was not currently active.